GorillaSapiens/Uge/README.md

-# RationalMath
+# Uge

-A rational math package.
+A big and little numbers package.

 Because the ins and outs of floating point numbers can be confusing to some folks new to computer science.